 Students are expected to be positive and enthusiastic towards the host culture and language class, and to be positive, encouraging and helpful to their classmates as well.

 Attendance (10%)

 Students are expected to attend all classes.
-If students get sick, have an important appointment, or have network issues they need to inform the teacher or re-schedule the class.
+If students get sick or have an important appointment, they need to inform the teacher.

-Language Use during Conversation Partner & Drill Class (10%)
+Language Use Outside Class (10%)